Robert-Hellinga/froyo-games/doc/DESIGN_EXERCISE.md

  RuleAttribute, GoalAttribute, ActionAttribute
-Dealer – class used if there is a dealer to deal cards Board – class used to manage current round states, and cycle turns Player – class used by client to interact with the Fluxx game
+Dealer – class used if there is a dealer to deal cards Board – class used to manage current round states, and cycle turns Player.Player – class used by client to interact with the Fluxx game

 ### CRC Card Classes